thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>How to conduct stakeholder analysis in project scoping.
       <br>
       <br>Learning Outcomes:
-      <br>∙ Be introduced to stakeholder analysis
+      <br>• Be introduced to stakeholder analysis
-      <br>∙ Know who to engage with in order to achieve successful implementation of their projects/policies
+      <br>• Know who to engage with in order to achieve successful implementation of their projects/policies
-      <br>∙ Learn about defining the project scope
+      <br>• Learn about defining the project scope
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>